At the National Institute for Biological Standards and Control (NIBSC) we are committed to protecting and respecting your privacy.

 Personal data refers to any information relating to an identified, or identifiable, living individual.

-We process the following categories of personal information:
+We process the following categories of personal data:

-We sometimes also process more sensitive types of personal information:
+We sometimes also process more sensitive types of personal information (also known as ‘special category data’):

 Article 6 of the GDPR sets out the six legal bases for processing that might apply, depending on the context.
 These are: